West Haddon

 West Haddon Church

 Their father, John, saw out his days in Winwick and died relatively young at forty five.
-Tragically, their daughter Ann never saw maturity and died in 1859.
-Three of their four other children however, brought up by Jane, all grew up to marry and have their families in West Haddon.
+Tragically, their sister Ann never saw maturity and died aged five.
+The remaining children, however, brought up by Jane, all grew up to either settle with their families in West Haddon or marry there and move on.

 The eldest son, Charles, married Eleanor Gurney in 1874 and produced a family of eleven children, ten of whom are pictured below in another wonderful family portrait.
 This one was taken in 1910.